Anichitra30/WiKiJeopardy/README.md

 # Comparision between BM25 and GloVe

 Implemented the improvement by two methods, of which the BM25 tuning works better.
+The results were even better than the Supervised Learning approach by 25%

 # Best results